 Can You Get a Settlement if You Go Back to Work with Restrictions?

 If you reach your MMI but are still partially disabled, your doctor may clear you to work but give you certain restrictions.
 You might get a list of activities you should not perform at your job.

 Under workers’ compensation, you may be offered a lower-level job that you can perform with your disability, which will allow you to continue working.
 If the new position pays less than your previous one, you should be able to receive weekly wages to account for the difference (OCGA §34-9-262).

 As long as you have been given permission to go back to work, you should still be able to receive your workers’ compensation benefits.
 Depending on the details of your case, you might also be able to pursue a settlement.
 The best way to know for sure is by talking to a lawyer who can examine your situation and how it relates to Georgia workers’ compensation laws.

 For a free legal consultation, call 404-400-4000

-Talk to a Workers’ Compensation Lawyer for Free Today
+Contact a Workers’ Compensation Lawyer at Our Firm Today

 Our experienced and compassionate workers compensation lawyers at John Foy & Associates are here to help you with your workers’ comp claim and any questions you have surrounding a settlement.
 We have been representing injured workers for over 20 years, and we have a thorough understanding of how workers comp laws work in Georgia.